What Is The Difference Between Active And Passive Pickups?

 Conversely, active pickups have backs of sonic detail, but a lower dynamic range.
 Tonally, they’re sometimes described as ‘sterile’ or ‘cold’.
 This is, perhaps, a bit unfair, as active pickups can certainly be used to create sounds that pretty explosive.

-Which should you go for?
-It’s all down to taste and playing style.
-Try a few, and hear the differences for yourself…
+We wish that there was a hard and fast rule to this but as with everything guitar-related, it all comes down to personal taste and playing style.
+Try a few, and hear the differences for yourself.